Ranger (1796 London ship): Career

 Ranger first appeared in Lloyd's Register (LR) in 1796.

-1st slave trading voyage (1796–1797): Captain Charles Anderson sailed from London on 2 October 1810, bound for the Windward Coast.
-Ranger acquired her slaves between Rio Nuñez and the Assini River.
-On her way from Africa she stopped at Prince's Island and arrived at Barabdos on 30 June 1797 with 162 slaves.
+1st voyage transporting enslaved people (1796–1797): Captain Charles Anderson sailed from London on 2 October 1796, bound for the Windward Coast.
+In 1796, 103 vessels sailed from English ports, bound for the trade in enslaved people; eight of these vessels sailed from London.

+Ranger acquired captives between Rio Nuñez and the Assini River.
+On her way from Africa she stopped at Prince's Island and arrived at Barbados on 30 June 1797 with 162 captives.
 She sailed from Barbados on 20 July and arrived back at London on 19 September.

-2nd slave trading voyage (1797–1799): Captain Richard Vaughn sailed from London on 8 November 1797, bound for the Gold Coast.
-Ranger arrived at Demerara on 15 January 1799 with 160 slaves.
+2nd voyage transporting enslaved people (1797–1799): Captain Richard Vaughn sailed from London on 8 November 1797, bound for the Gold Coast.
+In 1797, 104 vessels sailed from English ports, bound for the trade in enslaved people; 12 of these vessels sailed from London.

+Ranger arrived at Demerara on 15 January 1799 with 160 captives.
 She arrived back at London on 3 July 1799.

-3rd slave trading voyage (1799–1801): Captain Vaughn sailed from London on 28 July 1799.
-Ranger acquired her slaves at Cape Coast Castle.
-She stopped at Prince's Island before sailing on to Demerara, where she arrived on 18 August 1800 with 163 slaves.
+3rd voyage transporting enslaved people (1799–1801): Captain Vaughn sailed from London on 28 July 1799.
+In 1799, 156 vessels sailed from English ports, bound for the trade in enslaved people; 17 of these vessels sailed from London.

+Ranger acquired captives at Cape Coast Castle.
+She stopped at Prince's Island before sailing on to Demerara, where she arrived on 18 August 1800 with 163 captives.
 On her way back to England, Ranger stopped at Cork.
 Vaughn and Ranger arrived back at London on 8 February 1801.